sahilramani/sahilramani.github.io/_posts/2021-12-23-how-to-automate-setting-up-jupyter-notebook-on-the-jetson-nano.md

   - torchvision
 ---

-> ### This is a scripted version of the instructions posted in [**this article**][2].
+### This is a scripted version of the instructions posted in [**this article**][2].
 It's easier, but way less informative.
-If you need more details on what went into the creation of this script, please refer the linked article.
+If you need more details on what went into the creation of this script, please refer the linked article.{: .notice--warning}
 <br/>

 # Repository